gonzyui/Anime8-AI/README.md

 ## Overview

 The Anime8 API provides personalized recommendations for anime and manga.
 It fetches data from the Anilist GraphQL API and uses user-provided preferences or a user's media list to generate recommendations.
-The recommendation engine is powered by a custom PyTorch model (named **RecommenderNet**) that uses genre information to compute a suitability score for each media item.
+The recommendation engine is powered by a custom PyTorch model (named **Luminet**) that uses genre information to compute a suitability score for each media item.
 Feedback from users is stored in a SQLite database and can be used to retrain the model via an auto-training endpoint.

 ## API Endpoints